Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 ### Photogram

 This task will only change gallery page in your project.
-Aim of task is to make a user interface in which you can upload more such card pictures in your photo gallery.
+Aim of task is to create a user interface in which you can upload a new card in your photo gallery.
 We will try to make only few things dynamic `user picture`, `main picture`, `caption`, `name of author`.

 #### Steps to follow :